<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Based on research performed by senior research economist Laura Quinby of Boston College's Center for Retirement Research, retirees have been forced to take out larger amounts of their savings than they had planned because of the ongoing high rates of inflation.
 By drastically reducing their savings, or 'nest eggs,' this behavior runs the risk of endangering their long-term financial stability.
 Crestwood Equity Partners employees must be particularly vigilant about their withdrawal rates and savings depletion to assist in a shielded retirement.

-Although there has been a slight decline from the 9.1% annual rate that was reported in June 2022, inflation rates have remained persistently high.
+Although there has been a slight decline from the 9.1% annual rate that winflation rates have remained persistently high.
 According to Labor Department data, as of April, the annual rate of inflation was 3.4%, which was more than the Federal Reserve's 2% objective.
 The prolonged rise in prices is gradually diminishing the purchasing power of retirees, especially those whose retirement plans mostly comprise fixed-income and cash investments.

 Predicted Decline in Financial Wealth

-The study's worrisome predictions suggest that by 2025, middle-class retirees' financial wealth may have decreased by 14.2% due to inflation.
+The study's worrisome predictions suggest that middle-class retirees' financial wealth may have been reduced by 14.2% due to inflation.
 This situation might get worse, with the decline reaching 16.6% in the event of a possible recession brought on by rising interest rates.
-Additionally, the study found that almost 25% of retirees changed the rate at which they were withdrawing money between 2021 and 2023, which resulted in an average yearly increase in payouts of $1,810.
+Additionally, the study found that almost 25% of retirees changed the rate at which they were withdrawing money in recent years, which resulted in an average yearly increase in payouts of $1,810.

 Inflation's Broader Economic Impact

 The study draws attention to a broader economic trend impacting near-retirees, particularly those between the ages of 55 and 61 who continue to work full-time.
-Due to inflation, 39% of this group said they saved less between 2021 and 2023, while over a quarter said they boosted their spending from savings.
-By 2025, it is predicted that this group's financial wealth will have decreased by 21.7%, which is especially alarming considering how close they are to retirement.
+Due to inflation, 39% of this group said they drawing from savings in recent years, while over a quarter said they boosted their spending from savings.
+Based on historical trends, this group's financial wealth will have decreased by 21.7%, which is especially alarming considering how close they are to retirement.

 While some people can choose to work longer in order to make up for financial losses, this isn't a practical choice for everyone.
 About 4% of those who were close to retirement said they intended to postpone retirement in order to deal with financial stress.